ztar0light/project-re3mix/README.md

 # Project VOXY: CoreXY Conversion for Ender 3-Based Printers

 **Project VOXY** is an open-source initiative designed to convert Ender 3-based 3D printers into CoreXY systems.
 This mod leverages mostly stock parts, supplemented by off-the-shelf 6mm GT2 belt systems and 3D-printable components.
-Inspired by the Voron 2.4, Project VOXY offers an affordable solution for serious rapid prototyping and development.
+Inspired by the Voron 2.4, Project VOXY offers an affordable solution for serious rapid prototyping and development or printing in general.

 ## Features

 - **CoreXY Kinematics**: Elevate your 3D printer's capabilities with CoreXY mechanics, allowing for faster and more accurate prints.
 - **Belt-Driven Z-Axis**: A cost-effective, single motor system drives the Z-axis for smoother operation.
-- **Integrated Enclosure**: Designed for easy customization, with clear tarp options for affordability, improving print quality by maintaining a stable environment.
+- **Integrated Enclosure**: Designed for easy customization, with option part to hold up clear tarp to act as an enclosure while being transparent and affordability, improving print quality by maintaining a stable environment.
-- **Flexible Firmware Options**: Compatible with both Marlin and Klipper, providing advanced features like input shaping.
+- **Flexible Firmware Options**: Still compatible with Marlin and Klipper, which can providing advanced features like input shaping to bring out hte true potential.
-- **Modular Design**: Easily upgradeable, with support for high-temp hotends, BLTouch, dual Z-axis, and more.
+- **Modular Design**: Easily upgradeable, with support for stock, V6, Volcano and Spider hotends, BLTouch, and more.

 ## Getting Started

 ### Prerequisites

 - **Compatible 3D Printer**: Ender 3, Ender 3 Pro, Ender 3 V2, or similar.
-- **Firmware**: Marlin or Klipper.
+- **Motherboard**: Stock/BTT SKR E3 V3 with a Pi4 B
-- **Materials Needed**: PETG filament, 6mm GT2 belts, pulleys, and optional linear rails.
+- **Materials Needed**: PETG/+ filament, 6mm GT2 belts, pulleys, aluminum extrusions and optional but highly recommened linear rails.

 ### Parts List

-- **Belts & Pulleys**: Standard 6mm GT2 belts and pulleys.
+- **Belts & Pulleys**: Standard 6mm GT2 belts and pulleys (xflat, x teeth).
 - **Printed Components**: Available in the `/STL` folder.
 - **Linear Rails** (optional): Recommended for enhanced stability, particularly on the X-axis.
 - **Electronics**:
-  - NEMA 17 stepper motors (stock).
+  - NEMA 17 stepper motors (from stock printer).
   - Raspberry Pi (if running Klipper).
   - BLTouch (optional for automatic bed leveling).